If any multiplayer game is going to have any chance of success, then it needs one crucial element: quality levels.

-Here are seven of the best maps from first-person shooters over the years.
+Here are some of the best maps from multiplayer games over the years.
 I’ve gone back in time for this, because I find the real gems are the ones that stand the test of time, the levels that are so good that they get ported or re-made down the road.

 Badlands, Team Fortress 2

 Team Fortress 2 was so well designed that it would have been a hit no matter what, especially with Valve’s excellent shipping of The Orange Box.
 But what really helped TF2 along was that it had a ton of outstanding maps over its lifecycle, some from the start of launch and others later on.

 Badlands is my pick from the franchise, one that still holds up relatively well today and much better than some of the original maps that TF2 shipped with (like Dustbowl).
 It’s still relatively well balanced and enjoyable to play today, although your experience could vary wildly depending on the skill level of who you’re playing with/against.
 Another favourite in the early TF2 days was the introduction of Gold Rush, one of the first payload maps introduced.
 It hasn’t quite stood the test of time, but many an excellent memory was forged 12 years ago on that sandy arena.

 Certainly not one of the most balanced multiplayer maps of all-time, but definitely one of the most iconic.
 Nuketown is one of the most legendary maps in any FPS for free-for-all, fast-paced deathmatch, and naturally it was automatically ported over into Call of Duty Mobile.